 Hand Hewn Farm offers slaughter, butcher, and curing workshops at our farm and those of other willing farms.
 This practice is an attempt to spread traditions in animal harvest that are quickly being lost in a society that glorifies fast, cheap, and easy.
 We strive to have a no waste process so attendees can really appreciate what “nose to tail” means.

-Hand Hewn Farm has many years of experience slaughtering, butchering, and curing their own pork for their families as well as guiding other farmers and homesteaders through the process at their own farms.
+Hand Hewn Farm has many years of experience slaughtering, butchering, and curing their own pork for their families as well as guiding other farmers, homesteaders, chefs, and home cooks through the process at their own farms.
 It is a valuable skill that has been lost in rural communities.
 We often talk with people about what we do and so many of them tell us they remember their family doing something similar a few generations removed.
 The memories are always fond and followed by how they don’t do it that way anymore.
 We are always struck with a tinge of sadness when we hear this.

 As homesteader’s who have been raising and butchering our own pork for years, we didn’t attend Hand Hewn Farm’s Hog Butchery Workshop expecting much more than lending a hand and good fellowship with some great folks.
 Instead, we found that it exceeded our expectations and opened our eyes to the realization that even though we knew the basics and had a system down, just how wasteful and inefficient we actually were and how poorly we were utilizing each cut of meat.
 Doug & Andy’s passion for reviving this lost art is contagious and we walked away wanting to do more than just get our homestead hogs butchered and into the freezer as quickly as possible.
 We wanted to do it well.